 Under North Carolina eminent domain laws, local private condemnors may seize private property for public use or benefit.
 These condemnors may include:

 - cell phone companies,

 - and other private individuals or entities involved in permissible purposes.

 Local Public Condemnors

-Local public condemnors, such as town and county governments, also may seize your land for a variety of projects that have local purpose, benefit, or use.
+Local public condemnors, such as town and county governments, may also seize your land for various projects that have a local purpose, benefit, or use.
 Public condemnors may include: